 It is said that really talented street photographers can focus, frame, and fire their Leicas by touch alone, without ever looking through the viewfinder or raising the cameras above their waists.
 Modern smartphone cameras are ubiquitous and high quality, and as such, they open up an immense opportunity.
 The software that drives them, however, has remained fiddly, slow, and inaccurate; it often prioritizes toy features over usability, and prefers to look like a traditional camera over behaving like one.
 No cellphone camera yet has ever come close to the elegance of a classic Leica: to be useable with eyes shut.
 With Camerosity, I attempt to close the gap.

 By removing unnecessary features such as postprocessing and autofocus, and radically simplifying the typical cellphone camera interface, I have created an elegant and functional photography tool, instantly familiar to anyone who is comfortable with mechanical rangefinders and SLRs.
-All parameters (focus, ISO, shutter speed, white balance) are instantly available, requiring no more than a single gesture to view or adjust, and adjustments take advantage of the full display area of a typical iPhone, allowing the photographer fine-grained manual control.
+All parameters (focus, ISO, shutter speed, white balance) are immediately available, requiring no more than a single gesture to view or adjust, and adjustments take advantage of the full display area of a typical iPhone, allowing the photographer fine-grained manual control.
 Camerosity supports fully automatic, aperture and ISO priority, and needle-match manual exposure modes.
-Focus peaking and a live histogram allow for quick and accurate manual control.
+Focus peaking allows for quick and accurate manual control.
 Capture rate is limited only by the rate at which the user can press the shutter button.
 In addition, it supports modeless video recording, with no reduction in the above functionality.

 During the development of Neurovis, it became necessary to generate a large number of perceptually uniform colors, differentiated by hue.
 Such colors can easily be chosen in the CIELCHab colorspace (the polar coordinate transform of CIELab), which has the useful properties of being both perceptually uniform and manipulable in a natural way.
 The Chroma and Luminance channels correspond approximately to what we think of as Saturation and Lightness.